mzdyb/netdevops/README.md

 3. Testing

 **CD pipeline**

 When the new configuration has been tested sucessfully network engineer may want to deploy these changes to Production network.
-In this case Pull Request should be created in GitHub
+In this case Pull Request should be created in GitHub:
+1. Create Pull Request
+2. Review configuration changes
+3. Approve Pull Request (merge changes to main branch and close Pull Request)

 ...
 ...